Pandimadhubabu/aboard/readme.md

 ## About Aboard

 The project was first created in two days as a personal challenge.
-It initially ran on [AngularJS](http://angularjs.org) and a simple [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1QgkAchwwtS8IH9GPBD-LPLY41_okXHGHw7UTFGa-a18) (using the [Google Spreadsheet to JSON API](https://developers.google.com/gdata/samples/spreadsheet_sample) and the [Google Feed API](https://developers.google.com/feed/)).
+It was initially running on [AngularJS](http://angularjs.org) and a simple [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1QgkAchwwtS8IH9GPBD-LPLY41_okXHGHw7UTFGa-a18) (using the [Google Spreadsheet to JSON API](https://developers.google.com/gdata/samples/spreadsheet_sample) and the [Google Feed API](https://developers.google.com/feed/)).

 On november 2015, Google closed its Feed API and Aboard couldn't fetch RSS anymore.
-I took the opportunity to redesign Aboard with some improvements I had noted in background until then, and give a try to [Vue.js](http://vuejs.org/).
+I took the opportunity to redesign Aboard with some improvements I had noted in background until then, and give a try at [Vue.js](http://vuejs.org/).